online6731/n8n-store/simple-memory.md

-The Director presents a new simulation:
+Welcome, Alex.
+It's 7:00 AM.

-***
+The scent of freshly brewed coffee and the quiet hum of early morning activity greet you as you step into the sleek, modern lobby of Innovate Solutions.
+The polished chrome and glass reflect the soft glow of the rising sun, and the company's minimalist logo glows subtly above the reception desk.

-The gentle hum of office life begins to stir around you.
-Sunlight, filtered through the blinds, stripes your modern, ergonomic desk at Innovate Solutions.
-You're Alex, an Associate Consultant, and the air already carries the faint scent of brewing coffee and ambitious deadlines.
-It's **8:30 AM**, and the office is slowly coming to life.
+You're a new Associate Consultant, and today is your first full day on the job.
+Your calendar is already buzzing with entries.
+A quick glance at your watch confirms you're early, giving you a few moments to collect your thoughts before the day truly begins.

-Across the aisle, Sarah, your Senior Consultant and project lead for the 'Everest' client, is already at her desk, engrossed in her laptop but occasionally glancing up.
-The murmur of early morning chatter fills the open-plan space.
-Your to-do list, a mental note for the day, starts with a team check-in at 9:00 AM, followed by a data analysis sprint.
+The reception area is calm, only a few early birds already at their desks through the glass partitions.
+Sarah, the usually cheerful and efficient front desk manager, is just settling in, her eyes scanning her own monitor.

-What's the first thing you do as the workday officially begins?
+What's your first move?

-1. Head straight to the communal kitchen for coffee to kickstart the day.
+1. Head straight to your assigned desk and start setting up your computer.
-2. Log into your computer and begin reviewing your emails and today's calendar.
+2. Grab a coffee from the communal kitchen before anyone else arrives.
-3. Walk over to Sarah's desk to greet her and casually ask about the day's priorities.
+3. Introduce yourself to Sarah and ask about the office layout.
-4. Organize your desk and review physical notes to mentally prepare for the morning.
+4. Review your digital calendar on your phone to mentally prepare for the day.

 You can select 1, 2, 3, 4, or type your own course of action.